Split Rail Fencing

 Tools Required

-Place the first post into the hole.
+2. Place an end post into the hole.
 Use a level to ensure it is perfectly vertical (plumb).
 Backfill around the post with gravel or the soil from the hole.
-Tamp the material firmly using a steel tamping rod or the handle of your shovel.
+Tamp the ground firmly around the post using a steel tamping rod or the handle of your shovel.
+(Using gravel will help with drainage, extending the life of the post)

-- Slide a rail into the bottom slot of the installed post.
-Line the post up with the string line or just point it in the direction you want your next post to be.
-Make a mark at the end of the rail and dig another 10-inch diameter hole that is 27 inches deep.
+3. Slide a rail into the bottom slot of the newly installed post.
+Align the rail with the string line or point it in the direction you want your next post to be.
+Make a mark in the ground at the end of the rail and dig another 10” x 27” hole there.

-- Place the next post into the hole and install the rails between the two posts.
-Angle the new post away from the previous post to make rail installation easier, starting with the bottom rail and working your way up.
-Make sure each rail is fully seated into the slots of both posts.
-Then straighten the new post so it is perfectly vertical using a level.
+4. Place a line post into the hole and install the rails between the two posts.
+If you angle the new post away from the previous post, it will make the rail install easier.
+Make sure to start from the bottom rail and work your way up.
+Ensure each rail is fully seated into the slot, and that the post is vertical using a level before moving on.

-- Backfill and tamp the post the same way as in Step 2 (gravel recommended).
-Double-check that the post is still level after tamping.
+5. Fill the hole with gravel or soil and tamp around the post the same as in Step 2, checking that the post remains level after tamping.

-- Once all rails are installed, secure them using 3-inch deck screws (1-2 screws on each end of every rail).
+7. Once all rails are installed, secure them to the post using 3” deck screws.
+(1-2 screws per rail end).

 Tools Required